 The Bogleheads’ approach to portfolio construction is very popular around the world because of its simplicity in execution – there is even a Wiki dedicated to this.

 The approach is simple, understandable and effective.
 With just three funds, you can outperform most fund managers, keep cost low and achieve maximum diversification – what’s not to like?

-If you enjoy reading about the Bogleheads approach to portfolio construction – i.e. simplicity – then you can pick up the book on Amazon for $13 to appreciate the full text.
+If you enjoy reading about the Bogleheads approach to portfolio construction – i.e. simplicity – then you can pick up the book on Amazon to appreciate the full text.